777reet/PhotoDiaries/README.md

 # Photobooth Studio

-A modern web-based photobooth application built with vanilla JavaScript and CSS.
+A modern web-based photobooth application built with vanilla Python JavaScript and CSS.
 Capture photos through your webcam or upload images, apply real-time filters, create photo strips, and manage your photo gallery.

 ## Features